-PrEP, which stands for Pre-Exposure Prophylaxis, is a safe, daily pill that helps prevent HIV infection.
+PrEP, which stands for Pre-Exposure Prophylaxis, is a safe, daily pill that helps prevent HIV.
 A person who is HIV-negative and at risk for HIV can take the pill once a day to prevent HIV infection.

 The medication used for PrEP is called Truvada.
 It keeps HIV from growing and taking hold in your body if you come in contact with the virus.
 You must take PrEP every day for it to be effective.
 If you take it every day, it is more than 90% effective at preventing HIV, and is even more effective when used with condoms and other prevention methods.
 PrEP only protects against HIV; it does not protect against any other STDs.

 PrEP is an option if you are at high-risk for HIV.
 PrEP may be right for you if:

 - You and/or your partner have other partners and don’t know if they have HIV

 - You have had an STD in the past 6 months

 - You have used injection drugs in the past 6 months and shared needles

 If you think you may be at risk for HIV, talk with your health care provider about whether PrEP is right for you.